Type Expressiveness and Its Application in Separation of Behavior Programming and Data Management Programming: Summary and Discussion

-The main idea of the new programming paradigm seems simple and straight-forward: 1) to use the expressive stream to transfer objects among different address spaces; 2) to use spec instead of interface for behavior specification; and 3) to separate programming space into behavior domain, object domain and realization domain.
+The main idea of the new programming paradigm seems simple and straight-forward: 1) to use spec instead of interface for behaviour specification; 2) to separate programming space into behaviour domain, object domain and realization domain, and 3) to use the expressive stream to transfer objects among different address spaces.
 More details needs to be discussed and laid out.

-\texttt{Expresso} compiles its behavior domain source code into an executable which is determined by a target compiler, to combine the behavior domain codes with the object domain codes.
-There are a few reasons for this choice: \begin{itemize} \item All procedural high-level programming languages have more-or-less the same logic flow constructs \cite{pragmatics}, such as \texttt{if}, \texttt{while}, \texttt{for}, \texttt{switch}, and iteration over items of a container using either the \texttt{foreach} syntax or the iterator pattern \cite{iterator}. \texttt{Expresso} abstracts all these flow controls in its behavior domain programming.

-\item All object-oriented high-level programming languages have similar class hierarchy \cite{pragmatics}, with very similar access control \cite{pragmatics}.
-The major difference lies in how multi-inheritance is implemented, weather it is allowed directly (as in C++ \cite{c++}), or indirectly using interface and delegate (as in C\# \cite{csharp}), or indirectly using interface and inner class (as in Java \cite{java}). \texttt{Expresso} provides a unified multi-inheritance scheme at compile time without the diamond inheritance problem \cite{diamond inheritance} in its behavior domain programming.

-\item Different languages have different memory models \cite{memory model} and thread models \cite{pragmatics}; while each memory model or each thread model has its pro and cons.
-To complicate the matter, each operating system \cite{operating system} has its own thread model and preferred memory models. \texttt{Expresso} delegates such implementation details to the object domain, so that its behavior domain programming can remain implementation-neutral.